top

 Dosage Information

-Given the lack of regulation with CBD products and their challenges of accurately reporting benefits to dementia patients, the dosage can be challenging.
-Even though no prescription is required to purchase CBD, many doctors are knowledgeable about the product and can provide dosage recommendations.
-Given that many patients with dementia take multiple medications, it is worth researching drug interactions when considering CBD.
-CBD dosage consultations can be arranged online with a doctor for about $60.
+CBD dosage can be challenging, but that’s true of most medications.
+Plus, many doctors are knowledgeable about the product and can provide dosage recommendations.
+CBD dosage consultations can be also arranged online with a professional for about $60.
 This is a preferable approach to proceeding without professional medical input.
 However, it is unlikely one’s insurance would pay for these online dosage consultations.

-Should one proceed in testing CBD’s impact on a loved one’s dementia, it’s best to start with the gel cap form of administration as the levels of CBD are consistent (when compared to a dropper) and the act of swallowing a pill is familiar.
-A further benefit is the once-daily scheduling.
 While many of CBD’s hypothetical benefits cannot be easily observed, loved ones should pay careful attention to behavior changes.
 People with dementia who appear calmer or experience less severe sundowning symptoms may be benefitting from CBD.
 Another area in which CBD’s impact may be observed is in reducing sleeplessness.

 Finding the Right Dose

 It’s a good idea to start small and slowly increase the dosage.
 Begin with between 1 and 2 milligrams per day for one week, and increase by 2 to 3 milligrams weekly until you notice improvements in symptoms.
-Base the dosage on body weight: go smaller if your loved one is particularly light, and give a slightly larger dose for a heavier person.
+Base the dosage on body weight – go smaller if your loved one is particularly light, and give a slightly larger dose for a heavier person.
 A normal dose for an average adult is around 5 milligrams.
 You may not want to exceed that number.
 Again, consult a doctor as you would with any other new supplement or medication.

 Insurance Coverage of CBD